JaySandesara/JaySandesara/README.md

 - An implementation of neural simulation-based inference for parameter estimation in ATLAS (arXiv: [2412.01600](https://arxiv.org/abs/2412.01600))

-For ATLAS internal code: https://gitlab.cern.ch/jsandesa
+For contributions to the ATLAS internal code, see [gitlab](https://gitlab.cern.ch/jsandesa).